wp-plugins/rb-internal-links/readme.txt

 === RB Internal Links ===
-Contributors: rb-cohen
+Contributors: Arron Woods
 Donate link: http://www.blograndom.com/
 Tags: links, posts, slugs, permalinks, shortcode Requires at least: 2.5
 Tested up to: 2.7.1
-Stable tag: 2.0.4
+Stable tag: 2.0.5

 Link to internal posts and pages in your blog in a similar to style to wiki.
 No need to remember full URLs, post ids or slugs.
 Wysiwyg plugin to help find previous posts and pages.